MelloSec/Ashpool/README.md

 ## Automated Scan Host

-### A lightweight  recon tool/vulnerability scanner built using PowerShell, Nmap, bash and Go
+### A lightweight  recon tool/vulnerability scanner built using PowerShell and Nmap

 #### Glue: PowerShell for filesystem operations, automation and data processing